my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

     Quantities, or variables, can be given a value, but labels cannot.

-    > When the symbol $\mu$ is used to denote a physical quantity (such as mass or reduced mass) it should be italic, but when it is used in a unit such as the microgram, $\upmu \mathrm{g}$ , or when it is used as the symbol for the muon, $\upmu$, it should be roman.
+    > When the symbol $\mu$ is used to denote a physical quantity (such as mass or reduced mass) it should be italic, but when it is used in a unit such as the microgram, $\upmu \mathrm{g}$ (`\upmu \mathrm{g}`), or when it is used as the symbol for the muon, $\upmu$, it should be roman.

-    Descriptive supersripts/subscripts should be in upright; but upersripts/subscripts that refer to a physical quantity or a mathematical variable, should be in italic.
+    Descriptive supersripts/subscripts should be in upright; but supersripts/subscripts that refer to a physical quantity or a mathematical variable, should be in italic.

-- There should be a space before and after arithematic operators.
+- There should be a space before and after arithmetic operators.
 E.g., 2.5 ± 0.07.

-- Number range: Use <span style='color:#00CC66'>two hypens</span> or opt + hypen ( <span style='color:#00CC66'>an en dash</span>) and do not include a space either before or after the dash.
+- Number range: Use <span style='color:#00CC66'>two hypens</span> or opt + hyphen ( <span style='color:#00CC66'>an en dash</span>) and do not include a space either before or after the dash.

   Read chapters 7–9 before Friday.